-The course comes with seven DVD discs and an eighth resource disc, The Compass textbook, The Map workbook, a teacher's guide, and the novel, The Prisoner of Zenda.
+The course is presented online, but it includes The Compass textbook, The Map workbook, a teacher's guide, and the novel, The Prisoner of Zenda.
 With 78 lessons in all, the course should take about 26 weeks if a student completes three lessons per week.

-For each lesson, students begin by watching a presentation on the DVD which might run about 15 to 30 minutes—most are closer to 15 minutes.
+For each lesson, students begin by watching an online video which might run about 15 to 30 minutes—most are close to 15 minutes.
 Schwabauer is a very engaging presenter, including examples from well-known books and movies as he explains concepts.
 Clips from old movies also illustrate his points from time to time.
-The excellent pacing of the DVD presentations means that lessons are just the right length to get the point across without becoming boring (although you might want to skip through the introduction to each lesson which repeats each time).
+The excellent pacing of the video presentations means that lessons are just the right length to get the point across without becoming boring (although you might want to skip through the introduction to each lesson which repeats each time).